techm-2025/customer-support/agentic-healthcare-booking-app/documentation/observe/README.md

-# `ioa_observe.sdk` - Comprehensive Observability for Microservices
+# `ioa_observe.sdk` - The Definitive Guide to End-to-End Microservices Observability

 This document provides a consolidated, end-to-end guide to integrating and leveraging the `ioa_observe.sdk` for robust observability in microservices, with a specific focus on its application within agent systems like the Healthcare Voice agent + A2A + MCP Agent and the A2A Medical Triage Service.
 It covers from foundational concepts and setup to advanced instrumentation, deployment, and best practices.